beeware/briefcase/docs/reference/platforms/linux/flatpak.rst

 The end user will install the Flatpak into their local app repository; this can be done by installing directly from a single file `.flatpak` bundle, or by installing from a package repository like `Flathub <https://flathub.org>`__.
-Apps can be installed into user-space, or if the user has sufficient priviliges, they can be installed into a system-wide app repository.
+Apps can be installed into user-space, or if the user has sufficient privileges, they can be installed into a system-wide app repository.

 Briefcase currently supports creating `.flatpak` single file bundles; end users